 - a minimal number of people have seen the house, thus interest will be lower than it will be in 7 days

-- those who have seen the house and are interested will not be able to pull together an offer fast enough to compete – and if they do, that they won’t have had time to get their financing and home inspection done, thus making the Bully’s offer stronger
+- those who have seen the house and are interested will not be able to pull together an offer fast enough to compete – and if they do, that they won’t have had time to get their financing and home inspection complete, thus making the Bully’s offer stronger

 - The Seller gets so excited by a big number and is so intimidated by the process that they accept his offer